A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 The methods for forecasting environmental data are typically categorized as numerical methods, statistical methods, and machine learning methods.
 Numerical methods are based on atmospheric models, and are designed to quantify the interaction of different atmospheric variables.
 The accuracy of these models depends on the availability of data, and the mathematical simulations needed to get the forecasts may take days or even weeks, thus limiting the ability to make good short-term forecasts.
 Linear statistical methods leverage long-term dependencies in the recorded data by using regression-like models.
 However, they cannot capture non-linear relationships in the dataset, which limits their power.
 Machine learning methods, on the other hand, are often advanced generalizations of linear statistical methods that can capture more complex and non-linear relationships in the data.

 An overview of the selected papers reveals that there has been a rapid increase in interest on this theme among the GNN research community too, and more than 35 of the selected papers were published from 2023.
-The most investigated data are related to sea temperature (Refs.~\cite{art_28, art_33, art_35, art_36, art_39, art_41, art_47}), wind speed (Refs.~\cite{art_29, art_31, art_34, art_40, art_44, art_46, art_366}), and PM$_{2.5}$ concentration forecasting (Refs.~\cite{art_2, art_3, art_4, art_6, art_7, art_8, art_354, art_361, art_371}).
+The most investigated data are related to sea temperature (Refs.~\cite{art_28, art_33, art_35, art_36, art_39, art_41, art_47, art_636}), wind speed (Refs.~\cite{art_29, art_31, art_34, art_40, art_44, art_46, art_366}), and PM$_{2.5}$ concentration forecasting (Refs.~\cite{art_2, art_3, art_4, art_6, art_7, art_8, art_354, art_361, art_371}).
 Almost every selected paper is published in a different journal, with the exception of \giornale{Energy}, \giornale{Engineering Applications of Artificial Intelligence}, \giornale{Journal of Cleaner Production}, \giornale{Knowledge-Based Systems}, \giornale{Science of the Total Environment} by Elsevier, each with two published papers.
-The majority of the corresponding authors are affiliated with institutions in China.
+As for conference papers, the three \enquote{Environment} papers were presented at \conferenza{KDD}, \conferenza{IJCAI} and \conferenza{CIKM}.